piodag/piodag.github.io/_posts/2014-3-18-4-small-sample.md

 ---

-Imagine a data set of only 7 pairs of observation for two methods *X* and *Y* ( courtesy of SSSMT - Locarno ).
-Imagine that the target is to reject the null Hypothesis of *slope = 1* and *intercept = 0*.
+Imagine a data set of only 7 pairs of observation for two methods *X* and *Y*, courtesy of [SSSMT - Locarno](https://www.cpslocarno.ti.ch/index.php/home/sss/).
+Imagine that the target is to reject the null Hypothesis of
+*slope = 1* and *intercept = 0*.